MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 While the core of Bedrock is a significant productivity improvement for dealing with Kubernetes deployments in a production environment, there will be specific use case requirements that go beyond the core Bedrock capabilities.
 Bedrock is designed to accommodate these added requirements by supporting the integration of additional tools to the process.

-For example, if a particular use case required additional monitoring or metrics collection, then Prometheus and Grafana can be added to the deployment as shown in Figure 12.
+For example, if a particular use case required additional monitoring or metrics collection, then Prometheus and Grafana can be added to the deployment as shown in the following diagram.
 In this case, Prometheus could be considered a ‘dial-tone’ for Kubernetes clusters.
 Also, Prometheus/Grafana can work in-cluster, aggregated by Azure Monitor for multiple clusters.
 By integrating such additional tools into the Bedrock automation, Bedrock provides a firm foundation for Kubernetes deployments to meet any specialized use case.

 ![Diagram illustrating extending Bedrock to include additional metrics monitoring](./media/fig012.png)